bbauska/W3Cx-3of5/README.md

 <h4>Example #3</h4>

-A version of the [arcade game Galaxian](https://intersoft.itch.io/galaxian), that runs at 60 frames per second in an HTML5 canvas element:
+A version of the <a href="https://intersoft.itch.io/galaxian">arcade game Galaxian</a>, that runs at 60 frames per second in an HTML5 canvas element:

 <!------------------------------------------------------------------------------------------------>
 <!------- 124.
 A version of the game Galaxian that runs at 60 frames/s in a canvas.
 (146) -------->